 Caylee McCormick – ELA-E

-This is Ms. Caylee’s second year at DCIS Fairmont.
+This is Ms. Caylee’s third year at DCIS Fairmont.
 She has been teaching ECE for 5 years and spent time working with even younger children in the daycare setting before that.
 Ms. Caylee is from Cincinnati, Ohio.
 She loves being at DCIS because she has developed an appreciation for world studies through her own travels.
 In high school, she went on two separate mission trips to Nicaragua, where she found a love for the Spanish language.
 She attended college at Ohio University but spent 3 months traveling and studying abroad in Merida, Mexico.
 Now she lives in Evergreen and spends her time away from school fishing and floating on the river.

 Room 150 | 47661 | CAYLEE_MCCORMICK@dpsk12.org